Online Degrees Texas Tech

 - Contact the appropriate state agency or university FCS teacher educator in the state where you want to be certified/licensed to obtain information about the certification/licensure standards in that state.

 - Develop the certification plan and program of study and obtain approval from the appropriate certification official in the state where you wish to be certified.

-- Submit the certification plan to the FCSE Graduate Adviser.
+- Submit the certification plan to the FCSE Graduate Advisor.

-If you have further questions please contact the FCSE Adviser (email@example.com).
+If you have further questions please contact the Great Plains IDEA Campus Coordinator (firstname.lastname@example.org).

-To qualify for financial aid, all graduate students must be enrolled as fulltime students in the fall, spring, (6 hours) and summer semesters (5 hours).
+To qualify for financial aid, all graduate students must be enrolled as full-time students in the fall, spring, (5 hours) and summer semesters (3 hours).

 FAFSA forms must be filled out for all government loan programs.
 This form uses last year's income.
 If you've had a change in circumstances (i.e., quit work to go to school, have large moving or medical expenses) contact the Texas Tech Financial Aid Office.
 They may be able to adjust your aid package based on this information which could not be conveyed on the forms.

 Students admitted to the program at Texas Tech University enroll at TTU for all courses, whether they are taught at TTU or by a participating university.
 All courses will have a common price of $600 per credit hour for graduate courses and $435 per credit hour for undergraduate courses*.
 There is no in-state or out-of-state tuition.
 This price will cover all course costs except textbook or course packet purchases.

 *Common tuition rate set by Great Plains IDEA Board of Directors in connection and cooperation with participating institutions.

 Students enroll for all courses through their home institution by contacting the Great Plains IDEA Coordinator.
 Students will have only one enrollment process to complete and one check to write.
 All coursework completed will be recorded on your home institution's transcript.